 Written by Carol Barry “Great things are brought about and burdens are lightened through the efforts of many hands.”
 M. Russell Ballard Assistance League® of Greater Placer is honored to assist our community in a variety of ways, including awarding funds, donating time, materials, and “woman power” whenever possible.
 Our hearts want to make life … More WASTE NOT . . . a new program!

 Posted on April 16, 2020 by Al Greater-Placer Nuggets Written By Carol Barry “When something goes bad, turn it around, and find something good.”
-Assistance League of Greater Placer members are not homebodies by nature.
-Quite the opposite.
-We love to raise funds that we can use to provide clothing, scholarships or educational aids for … More Staying Connected
+My 3 year old great granddaughter sings that Daniel Tiger song to me whenever she breaks a toy or when I run out of Monkey Food Bars at the park.
+It … More Staying Connected

 Posted on January 6, 2018 by AL Greater-Placer Nugget Julie and Santa ‘Barbara’ Written by Julie Sage During November and December, marketing solicitations filled my mailbox.
 On TV, the radio, in the newspaper, and on street corners, I was inundated with pleas for monetary and material contributions.
 All were organizations and vendors who … More YEAR ROUND CHEER